-Risk owners have a continuous monitoring of the risk exposure and are responsible for establishing reporting procedures that ensure that information about material risks are analysed and reported.
+Risk owners continuously monitor risk exposure and report level of and changes in risk.
 On a general level, the Board of Directors receives information about risks during board meetings and in the form of monthly business reports.
-Procedures and systems have been established which allow all employees to report quickly and systematically to their managers if they discover discrepancies, new risks or defunct control systems.
+Procedures and systems have been established which allow all employees to report quickly and systematically to their managers if they discover discrepancies, new risks, or defunct control systems.